bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.2551279527559056in"} -->

 So, when we talk about triggering these changes, we often mean triggering rules in your style sheet instead.
-That\'s why I\'m going to use breakpoints to refer to which rules I apply in different situations.
+That&apos;s why I&apos;m going to use breakpoints to refer to which rules I apply in different situations.
 So how do you determine what those breakpoints should be?
-While I\'m teaching, I\'m kind of notorious for just randomly picking numbers and throwing them out there, because I\'m just trying to do things on the fly.
+While I&apos;m teaching, I&apos;m kind of notorious for just randomly picking numbers and throwing them out there, because I&apos;m just trying to do things on the fly.

 In the real world, people tend to set their breakpoints based on one of two things.
 The first is devices.
-They\'ll think ahead and think of all the different devices out there, and try to figure out which breakpoints correspond to the different machines.
-Other people feel strongly that you shouldn\'t think at all about the different devices that are out there.
+They&apos;ll think ahead and think of all the different devices out there, and try to figure out which breakpoints correspond to the different machines.
+Other people feel strongly that you shouldn&apos;t think at all about the different devices that are out there.
 Because they change all the time.
-There\'s always a new phone, a new tablet, and you can\'t keep up with that.
+There&apos;s always a new phone, a new tablet, and you can&apos;t keep up with that.
 Instead, you should base your breakpoints based on the content of your page.
 You figure out what it is you want there and decide when will it really look good next to each other versus not.
-Let\'s talk about using devices as a breakpoint.
+Let&apos;s talk about using devices as a breakpoint.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 67. screen shots - smartphone px (65) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->